microsoft/vsts-vmware/src/VMWare.md

 ### **Install vSphere Management SDK on the Automation Agent's machine**

-The extension uses the vSphere Management SDK, to call VMware API functions, to access vSphere Web services.
+The extension uses the VMware vSphere® Management SDK, to call VMware API functions, to access vSphere Web services.
 Install and configure the SDK on the automation agent's machine as described below:

- 1. Download and install the latest version of JRE™ or Java™ Runtime Environment from the [website](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
+ 1. Download and install the latest version of JRE™ or Java™ Runtime Environment from the [website](http://aka.ms/downloadjre).
  2. Create a directory for the vSphere Management SDK, like C:\vSphereSDK.
 Do not use spaces in the directory names to avoid issues with some of the included SDK batch and script files.
- 3. Download the [vSphere 6.0 Management SDK](https://my.vmware.com/web/vmware/details?downloadGroup=MNGMTSDK600&productId=491) from the website.
+ 3. Download the [vSphere 6.0 Management SDK](http://aka.ms/vspheresdk) from the website.
 Login with existing credentials or register on the website to download the SDK.
  4. Unpack the vSphere Management SDK in the C:\vSphereSDK directory.
  5. Add the precompiled VMware JAVA SDK file, vim25.jar, to the machine's CLASSPATH environment variable - C:\vSphereSDK\SDK\vsphere-ws\java\JAXWS\lib\vim25.jar.